MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ## Prerequisites

 > [!NOTE]
-> Places Finder is an opt-in feature and, once enabled, replace the Room Finder experience in Outlook on the web, New Outlook for Windows, Outlook Desktop (Mac and Windows).
+> Places Finder is an opt-in feature and, once enabled, will replace the Room Finder experience in Outlook on the web, New Outlook for Windows, and Outlook Desktop (Mac and Windows).
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).

 Before you enable Places Finder, you must do the following: